 Nearly 50 vibrant and colorful wall murals make the downtown Lake Placid buildings come alive with history, nature, and laughter.
 Reader’s Digest selected Lake Placid Florida as the most interesting US town in 2013 and you should find out why on your Orlando day trip.

-For more information, please see Florida Street Art: See The Incredible Lake Placid Murals
+For more information, please see our article about Lake Placid Florida Murals.

 Distance and Time (from Orlando): 125 miles, 2 hours 12 minutes

-For more information, please see 16 Cool Things to Do in Anna Maria Island Florida
+For more information, please see Things to Do in Anna Maria Island

 Distance and Time (from Orlando): 108 miles, 2 hours 15 minutes